1 Gallon Fermentation Jug

 - Let sit for two or three days or until vigorous bubbling subsides.
 This is when fermentation is highest.
 You may notice bubbles and foam at the top of the wine.
 After bubbling calms down, clean tubing and ready your airlock.

 - Sanitize, then re-assemble airlock, filling up to line with sanitizer.

 - Insert airlock into hole in stopper.

-- Keep at room temperature for two weeks without disturbing other than to show off to friends.
-(If cider is still bubbling, leave sitting until it stops.)
+- Keep at room temperature for 10 days without disturbing other than to show off to friends.
+(If wine is still bubbling, leave sitting until it stops.)

 - Thoroughly rinse bottles with water, removing any sediment.